 Following the season, Turner volunteered for duty in the U.S. Army, despite being Canadian.
 Late in 1944, Turner became one of the casualties of the Battle of Hurtgen Forest in Germany.
 He was 25.

 In 1945, the Joseph Turner Memorial Cup was instituted as the championship trophy of the International Hockey League.
-Among the winners of the Turner Cup through the years were the Peoria Rivermen (1985, 1991), the Chicago Wolves (1998, 2000) and the Houston Aeros (1999).
+Among the winners of the Turner Cup through the years were the Chicago Wolves, who were IHL champions in 1998 and 2000 before joining the AHL.

 Red Garrett was another promising young player, spending his first professional season with the AHL's Providence Reds and NHL's New York Rangers in 1942-43.
 Garrett entered the Canadian Navy in 1943, and lost his life on Nov.
 25, 1944, while working on a destroyer escort run off the coast of Newfoundland.

 In 1947, the American Hockey League created the Dudley (Red) Garrett Memorial Award in his honor, to be presented annually to the AHL's outstanding rookie player.
-In the last 60-plus years, winners of the award have included Terry Sawchuk, Roger Crozier, Rick Middleton, Darryl Sutter, Pelle Lindbergh, Ron Hextall, Brett Hull, Felix Potvin, Daniel Briere, Nathan Gerbe, Tyler Ennis, Luke Adam and, in 2012, Cory Conacher.
+In the last 60-plus years, winners of the award have included Terry Sawchuk, Roger Crozier, Rick Middleton, Darryl Sutter, Pelle Lindbergh, Ron Hextall, Brett Hull, Felix Potvin, Daniel Briere, Nathan Gerbe, Tyler Ennis, Cory Conacher, Tyler Toffoli, and, in 2014, Curtis McKenzie.